Have you ever wondered if wolves could pose a danger to your cat?

 - Exploration and approach to identify prey.

-- A quick, targeted attack if the cat is reachable and not attentive enough.
+- A quick, targeted attack if the cat is within reach and not attentive enough.

-- Retreat if the cat is too agile or if human activities scare him away.
+- Retreat if the cat is too agile or if human activities frighten it.

 Are wolves really cat killers?

-Calling wolves "cat killers" is a gross exaggeration and does not reflect their natural behavior.
-Wolves hunt to survive and their prey selection is based on availability and need.
+Calling wolves "cat killers" is a gross exaggeration and doesn't reflect their natural behavior.
+Wolves hunt to survive, and their prey selection is based on availability and necessity.
 Cats are not usually their preferred prey.

 It is important to consider the following points:

-- Wolves typically only resort to cats as a food source when other, easier to catch and more nutritious prey are not available.
+- Wolves typically only resort to cats as a food source when other, easier-to-catch and more nutritious prey is unavailable.

 - The occasional hunting of cats by wolves should not lead to these animals being demonized or viewed as pests.